c-schicho/Quadruped/3d_files/README.md

 In the folder "custom_parts" you will find the following parts:

 ## Custom Front Cover
-I adopt the design of the original file in order to be able to mount an intel realsense t265 and a d415.
+I adopted the design of the original file in order to be able to mount an intel realsense t265 and a d415.
 This design allows you to mount both cameras simultaneously.
 Also I added a whole on the side for the usb cables.

 ## Custome Rear Cover
 I added a hole for a power switch.